oconnor0/BeaconRoad/CoreRules.md

 * **Vicious**: You seek out opportunities to hurt people, even for no good reason.

+## Sleeping and Whatnot

+When you are able to sleep for a full night and get the rest you need, you restore 1 Stress and heal 1 Recovery.

 # Heroic Blessings

 The player characters are not normal and so can tap into heroic blessings that enable them to perform nigh-supernatural exploits.
 Heroic blessings are not related to archetypes, bloodlines, or crew.
 They are benefits that any player can use.
 Heroic blessings are represented with **Beacon Points** that a player can spend to activate a blessing.
 Beacon Points may be spent:

 * To avoid death.

-* To take an additional Action or Reaction (once per turn).
+* To Act or React an additional time per round.

 * To **push yourself**.

+* To reroll with Advantage a failed roll.

 * To trigger a flashback.

 * Instead of taking some amount of Stress (not covered in the above).

 # Progress Clocks

 A **progress clock** is a circle divided into segments (see examples).
 Draw a progress clock when you need to track ongoing effort against an obstacle or the approach of impending trouble.